callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 It seems they may have had two rooms rather than one, although I don't know if that was from when they first moved in or some time afterwards.

 Their second child was a boy named Hyman who was born on 13th June 1883 (8th Sivan 5643).
 He became a Cabinet Maker.
 Next came Louis on 28th January 1886 (22nd Sh'vat 5646) who began working as a Porter and later became a Fruit Merchant.
-His names was spelled Lewsi on his Birth Certificate but all other documents have it as Louis, and one of his Grandsons told me.
+His name was spelled Lewis on his Birth Certificate, but all other documents have it as Louis.
+I also heard this from one of his Grandsons.
 Their fourth child, and last son was Alexander, and he was born on 6th December 1887 (20th Kislev 5648).
 He was a Commercial Traveller who was killed in France during World War I, and is commemorated at the [Arras Memorial](https://www.cwgc.org/visit-us/find-cemeteries-memorials/cemetery-details/82700/arras-memorial/).

 I've been looking into the possibility that Louis and Alexander may have ended up in prison for stealing along with a man called Henry Solomons.
-If this checks out then Henry could be a cousin of the family.
+If this checks out then Henry could be a cousin of the family, though it is unlikely as all three may have been brothers.

 Their second daughter, Kitty, was born on 24th December 1889 (1st Tevet 5650).
 I have nothing which tells me what occupation Kitty took up.
 She moved to Canada to live near Esther and was married there in 1926.
 My Mum knew Kitty and told me she disturbed some burglars and was murdered in 1945.
 The truth is there were no burglars, but she was murdered almost exactly 17 years to the day after her sister Esther.
 It was in the same street and under similar circumstances.

 {% include image.html url="/images/1891/CENSUS-1891-Solomons_Jacob-31_32_Booth_Street.png" dimensions="width='100%'" caption="Census of 1891 at 31 & 32 Booth Street Buildings" %}

-The Census of 1891 shows their address as 31 & 32 Booth Street Buildings which is also listed as 2 rooms on the Census.
+The Census of 1891 shows Jacob and Hannah's address as 31 & 32 Booth Street Buildings which is also listed as 2 rooms on the Census.
 Hannah's name is written as Annie, Jacob is 36 years old and she is 29.
 This suggests he was born in 1855.
 Both Jacob and Annie are Tailor Machinists and they are employed by someone else.

 Despite what the Census says, this is the same address as the 2 Booth Street written on the birth certificates.
 Their third daughter, Rachel, who became a Tailoress,  was born later that year on 25th December 1891 (24 Kislev 5652), and once again the address on her birth certificate is 2 Booth Street.
 The difference in the address name must be down to the official Census name and what it was commonly referred as.